-The President, Vice-President, Second Vice-President, Secretary, and Treasurer of Lodge #3 shall be given time off with pay to attend the regular monthly meeting of the FOP Lodge if such officers are in an on-duty status, provided that no more than two of the listed officers are working on the same shift in the same Bureau, or in the case of the Municipal Court, one.
-The Police Chief, or the Administrative Judge of the Municipal Court (AJMC), where appropriate, will allow reasonable time off with pay for the remainder of the FOP Lodge #3 Board of Directors, as certified by the President for monthly Fraternal Order of Police Lodge #3 meetings if such officers or PSOs are in an on-duty status at the time of the meeting.
+The President, Vice-President, Second Vice-President, Secretary, and Treasurer of Lodge #3 shall be given time off with pay to attend the regular monthly meeting of the FOP Lodge if such officers are in an on-duty status, provided that no more than two of the listed officers are working on the same shift in the same Bureau.
+The Police Chief will allow reasonable time off with pay for the remainder of the FOP Lodge #3 Board of Directors, as certified by the President for monthly Fraternal Order of Police Lodge #3 meetings if such officers are in an on-duty status at the time of the meeting.